tung/ruggrogue/book/saving-and-loading.md

 In that case, the game will silently fall back to the in-memory file system, so save files will be forgotten when the game page is closed.

 To be honest, I don't know if doing all of this the way I'm supposed to.
-Emscripten has a decent amount of reference documentation, but it's very thin on guidance documentation, so a lot of what I did above was cobbled together from bits and pieces of the docs I could find.
+Emscripten has a decent amount of reference documentation, but it's very thin on guidance, so a lot of what I did above was cobbled together from bits and pieces of the docs I could find.
 There feels like there should be a better and more reliable way to do what I've done here, but I haven't found one, so I just had to make do with what I could find.